-5.4 Surface water monitoring and reporting
+5.3 Surface water monitoring and reporting

 The typical operation and handling of waste material and processed metals on the site is not considered to pose a significant risk to surface waters due to the nature of the materials handled on site and the engineering and operational containment systems in place on site.
+The site also discharges to sewer and there are no surface water sensitive receptors in the immediate vicinity of the site (the River Thames is > 200m south of the site).